When available, the Online Course format is included with the hard copy, eBook, or audio book formats!

 This intermediate level course for healthcare professionals is an introduction into the complex crime of human trafficking, with a focus on sex and labor trafficking and the common symptoms and conditions that occur in trafficked persons.
 The course provides insights into the facts surrounding human trafficking and relevant health risks for the trafficked person.

-Michigan - Fulfills your human trafficking requirement.
+Michigan - Fulfills your one-time only human trafficking training requirement.

 - Describe human trafficking, including the types of trafficking and those populations most vulnerable to trafficking.

 - Identify potential trafficked persons using clinical signs and screening tools.